weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 If you don't want to set an index at all, neither ANN nor inverted, this is possible too.

-If we don't want to index the `Authors` we can simply skip all indices (vector _and_ inverted) like this:
+To create the `Authors` collection without any indexes, skip indexing (vector _and_ inverted) on the collection and on the properties.

 ```js
 {